 Hanna Hemila received the Finnish State’s Art Award in 2001 and was nominated in 2005 for Best Film in the national Oscars (Jussi-award) and in 2004 for Film-Finlandia award.

 Beata Harju is the Creative Director for Handle Productions.
-She is a screenwriter and plays Mymble (FIN & SWE) and the Ship’s Cat on the animated feature film “Moomins on the Riviera”.
-She was the assistant director for the TV-series “Tommy’s Supersofa” for the Finnish Broadcasting Company YLE, and directed the Finnish dubbing of the series for MTV3.
-Prior to working with Handle Productions, Beata worked on numerous independent films in Finland and the United States.
+She is a filmmaker and actor, with her credits ranging from co-writing and voice acting in the animated feature film “Moomins on the Riviera,” writing the episode “Enter the Woodman” for Cartoon Network’s Mega Man -series, writing, producing and performing in the comedy short “Catcalling Virgin,” assistant directing the TV show “Tommy’s Supersofa” for YLE, and acting in or crewing for numerous other film and TV projects in Finland and the United States.
 She had her National Theatre acting debut as Honey in “Who’s Afraid of Virginia Woolf” and Jane in “August: Osage County” at Svenska Teatern, the National Swedish Theatre of Finland in 2012.

-Beata has a Bachelor of Arts degree in film, theatre and social sciences from Sarah Lawrence College, New York.
-She has also studied business at Aalto University School of Business in Helsinki, music at the Pop & Jazz Conservatory of Helsinki and improv comedy at the Upright Citizens Brigade Theatre and the Magnet Theatre in New York.
+Beata will get her MFA in screenwriting from the American Film Institute Conservatory in Los Angeles in 2019.
+She has a Bachelor of Arts degree in film, theatre and social sciences from Sarah Lawrence College, New York, and has also studied business at Aalto University School of Business in Helsinki, music at the Pop & Jazz Conservatory of Helsinki and improv comedy at the Groundlings, the Upright Citizens Brigade Theatre and the Magnet Theatre.
 She is a graduate of the Professional Performing Arts School in New York.

 The hand-drawn animated feature, Moomins on the Riviera premiered in London Film Festival on October 11th, 2014 and has already been sold to over 50 countries.
 The Scandinavian holiday countdown for children, Tommy’s Supersofa (2013) has aired on Svenska YLE, MTV3 and on NRK.
 In 2010 the company completed the highly acclaimed documentary feature about Ingrid Bergman’s former butler, Paavo, a Life in Five Courses, which opened the Eurodoc filmfestival in Oslo, Norway in 2012.